alan-turing-institute/alexa-room-finder/README.md

 }
 ```

-[lambda-local](https://www.npmjs.com/package/lambda-local) is extremely useful for testing the main Lambda function locally. `test/lambda-local-test.js` is one editable Javascript file you can use.
-To test it, simply use Node to run this file from the console: `node test/lambda-local-test.js`.
-There's a better way to test though:

-If you install lambda-local globally (`sudo npm install -g lambda-local`), you can also test from the console using this command: `lambda-local -l lambda/index.js -h handler -e test/filename.js` where filename is the JSON request you want to test.
+Then, provided you install lambda-local globally (`(sudo) npm install -g lambda-local`), you can test intents from the console using this command: `lambda-local -l lambda/index.js -h handler -e test/filename.js` where filename is the JSON request you want to test.
 I've created test JSONs for all of the available intents.
 The most important intent to test is the BookIntent from every state, as that is the only intent that directly accesses the Office API.

-Lastly, I included a shell script, so if you do install lambda-local globally, you can just run that using `bash run_tests.sh`; this will test every possible intent, and is probably the quickest way to check that everything is running before deployment.
+I've also included a useful shell script, so if you do install lambda-local globally, you can just run that using `bash run_tests.sh`; this will test every possible intent, and is probably the quickest way to check that everything is running before deployment.
 If you get any errors, then you need to worry.
-Don't be surprised at a couple 'Unhandled' responses though - those are meant to happen if you ask the skill to 'Start Over' from the beginning!
+Don't be surprised at a few 'Unhandled' responses though - those are meant to happen if you ask the skill to 'Start Over' from the beginning!

+There is also an example javascript file `test/lambda-local-test.js` that you can just run in node to test an intent, without using the shell at all.
+I personally found the other methods faster, but thought it was worth including anyway.

 ## Automating Lambda Function Creation and Configuration